ziqinyeow/agno/cookbook/examples/apps/sql_agent/README.md

 ### 3. Run PgVector

 Let's use Postgres for storing our data, but the SQL Agent should work with any database.
+This will also help us use `PgVector` for vector search.

 > Install [docker desktop](https://docs.docker.com/desktop/install/mac-install/) first.